 Timetables for buses and ferries around Lake Garda can be found here.

-It makes a great base to explore Italy’s largest lake, with ferries going to pretty much everywhere.
+It makes a great base to explore Italy’s largest lake, with ferries and tours going to pretty much everywhere.

 The town offers lovely views across the lake which can be enjoyed from one of the many lakeside restaurants in the beautiful port area where hotels and boutique shops rest up against the old castle walls.